onelson/jq-rs/README.md

 of json.
 Please pardon my dust as I sort out the details.

+## Linking to libjq

+When the `bundled` feature is enabled (on by default) `libjq` is provided and linked statically by [jq-sys] and [jq-src] which require having autotools and gcc in `PATH` to build.

+If you disable the `bundled` feature, you will need to ensure your crate links to `libjq` in order for the bindings to work.
+For this you may need to add a `build.rs` script if you don't have one already.

 [jq]: https://github.com/stedolan/jq
 [serde_json]: https://github.com/serde-rs/json
 [jq-sys]: https://github.com/onelson/jq-sys
 [jq-src]: https://github.com/onelson/jq-src

+# Changelog

+## v0.1.1 (2019-01-14)

+* Added extra links to cargo manifest.
+* Added some basic docs.
+* Added a `bundled` feature to opt in or out of using the bundled source.

+## v0.1.0 (2019-01-13)

+Initial release.